-There’s no cure for HIV, but medication can slow down the damage it causes.
-Treatments help you live longer and lower your chances of giving HIV to anyone else.
+There’s no cure for HIV, but treatment can help you stay healthy.
+It can also lower or even stop your chances of giving HIV to anyone else.

 What’s the treatment for HIV?

-There’s no cure for HIV or AIDS, but there are treatments that help people with HIV live long, healthy lives.
-Antiretroviral therapy (ART) is a combination of medicines that lower the amount of HIV in your blood — sometimes to the point where your HIV won’t show up on tests.
-ART can help you stay healthy for many years, and lower your risk of giving HIV to anyone else.
+There’s no cure for HIV, but there are treatments that help people with HIV live long, healthy lives.
+Antiretroviral therapy (ART) is a combination of medicines that slows down the effects of HIV in your body and can help you stay healthy for many years.
+It can also lower or even stop your chances of giving HIV to anyone else.

 Paying attention to your lifestyle can help you stay healthy too.
 This means eating well, getting enough sleep, exercising, learning how to deal with stress, and avoiding alcohol, smoking, and drugs.